cloudmesh-community/fa19-516-162/project/report.md

 ## Progress

 ### Week 1
-1. Setup Oracle cloud config file and installed python api
+1. Setup Oracle cloud config file and installed python api for Oracle
 2. Made following functions to work as examples on Oracle cloud using python
     - List images
     - Find image with given name
     - List flavors on cloud
     - Stop server with given name
     - Resume stopped server
     - List all servers
     - Delete/Terminate server
     - Reboot server
     - Rename server

 ### Week 2
 1. Figured out how to use cloudmesh.yaml for credentials
+2. Installed mongo db on windows successfully

+### Week 3
+1. Created python examples for following functions:
+    - create vcn and subnet
+    - launch an instance
+2. Started integrating examples into Provider.py - In Progress,
+Have not checked-in yet

 ## Work breakdown